 - 3.2.
 Native vegetation is to be allowed to regenerate in the Remediation Areas as the priority method of remediation.
 To protect regenerating vegetation and fauna habitat; the following activities are prohibited within the Remediation Areas:

 - Clearing of native vegetation except with written approval from the Department

 - Removal of fallen timber

 - Cultivation

 - Construction of infrastructure

-- · Aerial spraying.
+- Aerial spraying.

 - 3.3.
-Sow the Remediation work area of DP with native grasses as prescribed in Attachment C.
+Sow the Remediation Areas that have been subjected to cultivation with native grasses as prescribed in Attachment C.